Easy Fermented Hot Sauce Recipe

 - 1 cup of hot peppers, chopped

-(use any hot peppers you want, such as the hottest Carolina Reaper, or Goat Horn, or Cayenne, Trinidad Scorpion peppers... you can even mix different peppers!
+(use any hot peppers you want, such as the hottest Carolina Reaper, or Goat Horn, Tabasco, Cayenne, Trinidad Scorpion peppers... you name it.
+You can even mix different peppers for more complex flavor and spice.

 - 3-5 garlic cloves, smashed or chopped